 1909 – Division of Sandridge parish into the parishes of Port Melbourne and Middle Park and establishment of separate priories.

-28 June 1928 – Foundation of first Australian Novitiate at St Vincent's Place, Albert Park.
-The Novitiate and house of Studies moved to Whitefriars, Kew in 1930, to Whitefriars, Donvale in 1937.
-In 1946 the Novitiate was established in Wahroonga and moved from there to Hunters Hill in 1956 and then to Lawson and in 1964 to Winston Hills.
+28 June 1928 – Foundation of first Australian Novitiate at St Vincent’s Place, Albert Park, Vic.
+The Novitiate and House of Studies moved to Whitefriars, Kew in 1930 and then to Whitefrairs, Donvale in 1937.
+In 1946 the Novitiate was established in Wahroonga, NSW and moved from there to Hunters Hill in 1956 then to Lawson and in 1964 to Winston Hills.
 In 1974 the Novitiate returned to Donvale and moved to Vermont in 1976, returning to Donvale in 1977.
-Since 1982 the Novitiate has been located at Port Melbourne.
 In 1984 the Student House moved from Donvale to North Box Hill, returning to Donvale in 1986.
-The Novitiate and House of Studies were once again combined at Port Melbourne in 1987 and returned to Whitefriars Donvale in 1990.
-In 1999 the Novitiate and House of Studies moved to Port Melbourne and in 2005 to Middle Park.
+The Novitiate and House of Studies were combined at Port Melbourne in 1987, returned to Whitefriars, Donvale in 1990, returning to Port Melbourne in 2000.
+In 2005 the Novitiate and House of Studies moved to Middle Park.

 22 March 1930 – Foundation of the Australian Commissariat.
 Father Robert Power first Commissary General.